bcalden/ClusterPyXT/README.md

 ![](docs/graphics/pipeline_overview.jpg)

 ## Requirements
-This version of `ClusterPyXT` requires `CIAO-4.15`.
+This version of `ClusterPyXT` requires `CIAO-4.16`.
 The full calibration database (CALDB) is a requirement as well and can be installed with CIAO.
 To do so, during step 2 of the `conda`  environment creation change `caldb_main` to `caldb`.

 ### CIAO Installation
-These instructions are for `CIAO 4.15`.
+These instructions are for `CIAO 4.16`.
 Follow the installation instructions at the [Chandra X-ray Center (CXC)](http://cxc.harvard.edu/ciao/download/conda.html).
 Note, the custom installation option should be used as it allows for the full `CALDB` installation.
 Make sure to select all `CALDB` options before downloading the installation script.
-Additionally, it is recommended you install the latest version of `Python` during installation. `Python 3.10` is required at a minimum.
+Additionally, it is recommended you install the latest version of `Python` during installation. `ClusterPyXT` was built and tested using `Python 3.11` but may run on a lower version.

-Another requirement for `ClusterPyXT` is the `astropy`, `tqdm`, and `astroquery` python libraries within the `CIAO` environment. `CIAO 4.15` allows for the easy installation of these libraries.
+Additional requirements for `ClusterPyXT` are the `astropy`, `tqdm`, `lxml`, and `astroquery` python libraries within the `CIAO` environment. `CIAO 4.16` allows for the easy installation of these libraries.
-After installation, start the `CIAO` environment and run `conda install astropy tqdm astroquery`.
+After installation, start the `CIAO` environment and run `conda install astropy tqdm lxml astroquery`.

 ### Download ClusterPyXT
 To download this development version of ClusterPyXT, simply run `git clone https://github.com/bcalden/ClusterPyXT.git` and then `git checkout cpxt-dev`.